 Honey Safety and Storage

 The primary food safety issue related to honey is infant botulism.
-Because infants have an immature geostatistical tract, the spores of the Clostridium bacteria (the causal pathogen of botulism) are provided
+Because infants have an immature digestive tract, the spores of the Clostridium bacteria (the pathogen of botulism) have ample

-the amount of time needed and the environment to produce toxins.
-Babies under the age of 1 should not eat honey.
+time and environment to produce toxins which may result in infant botulism.
+Therefore, babies under the age of 1 should not eat honey.

 In general, honey is safe for adults and children older than the age of 1.
+Mature digestive systems move the toxins through the body before they can cause harm.
 Those allergic to honey should avoid it.

 Honey has a very low water content and high acidity, which usually inhibits the growth of bacteria.
 However, honey is hydroscopic, which means it draws in moisture.
 Moisture in honey can create favorable conditions for mold and yeast growth.
 To prevent such, honey should be stored in a clean, airtight container and preferably away from light.
 When stored properly, honey will remain safe indefinitely.
 Honey may crystallize or granulate as it gets older, is refrigerated, or is frozen.
 This is a natural process and does not harm honey in any way.
 To convert crystallized honey to a liquid form, place the opened honey jar in a heat-safe container of approximately 1-2 inches of hot (not boiling) water.
 Crystals will begin to disappear; stir as needed.
 Be careful not to overheat honey; excessive heat can cause honey to change color and flavor.

 According to National Honey Board trivia, a single worker honeybee produces approximately 1/12 of a teaspoon of honey in her lifetime.
 That means around 22,700 bees are needed to fill a single jar of honey!
 So celebrate the benefits of honey, the bees that make it, those who work in the honey and bee industry, and enjoy the sweet nectar of their labor!